arras-energy/gridlabd-old/README.md

 This respository contains the source code to HiPAS GridLAB-D, which is being developed by SLAC National Accelerator Laboratory for the California Energy Commission under grant [EPC-17-046](https://www.energy.ca.gov/filebrowser/download/1147).
 This version of GridLAB-D is intended to be a commercial-grade version of the [US Department of Energy's research version of GridLAB-D developed by Pacific Northwest National Laboratory](https://github.com/gridlab-d/gridlab-d).

-The source code in this repository is being developed in coordination with several other CEC and DOE projects conducted by or coordinated with SLAC and Stanford University.
-Only participating SLAC and Stanford projects may contribute to this repository.
-Changes made in this repository will be migrated back to the research version of GridLAB-D at PNNL's discretion.

-The following projects are actively contributing to HiPAS GridLAB-D at this time:

-  * GLOW (CEC funding, Hitachi America Laboratories lead)
-  * OpenFIDO (CEC funding, SLAC National Accelerator Laboratory lead)
-  * PowerNET (DOE funding, Stanford University lead)
-  * PowerNET with Market (CEC funding, SLAC National Accelerator Laboratory lead)
-  * VADER (DOE funding, SLAC National Accelerator Laboratory lead)
-  * GRIP (DOE funding, SLAC National Accelerator Laboratory lead)
-  * TESS (DOE funding, SLAC National Accelerator Laboratory lead)
-  * Advanced Load Modeling (DOE funding, SLAC National Accelerator Laboratory lead)
-  * LoadInsight (DOE funding, SLAC National Accelerator Laboratory lead)

 # Quick start using Docker

 The preferred method for running HiPAS GridLAB-D is to download the master image from docker hub (see https://hub.docker.com/repository/docker/hipas/gridlabd).
 You must install the docker daemon to use docker images.
 See https://www.docker.com/get-started for details.